 International applications filed under the PCT are first handled by appointed offices during the international phase.
 About 30 months after the first filing, they enter the national/regional phase to be treated as national or regional applications according to the regulations of each designated office where protection is sought.
 "PCT" applications are distinguished from "direct" applications in order to distinguish the two subsets of applications handled by patent offices.
-PCT applications are usually counted in the year that they enter the national (or regional) phase, although in some parts of this report they are counted in the year of filing in the earlier international phase44.
+PCT applications are usually counted in the year that they enter the national (or www.wipo.int/ipstats/en/statistics/pct/index.html.

-41 For the USPTO this is by the residence of the first named inventor; For the EPO, the JPO, the KIPO and the SIPO, this is by the residence of the first named applicant.
+&lt;sup>49 For the USPTO, this is by the residence of the first-named inventor; For the EPO, the JPO, the SIPO, and the KIPO, this is by the residence of the first-named applicant.